 A group of Canadian and Korean scientists and doctors developed the first test based on DNA, which allows them to communicate, which patients will have a recurrence after receiving chemotherapy and a bone marrow transplant.
 The findings, published recently in the journal Blood, may help physicians improve patient outcome by changing the treatment until the cancer has come back in full force.

-"We can detect mutations in the cells of the patient's bone marrow in three weeks after transplantation, and on this basis to predict the likelihood of recurrence," - says Chzhaoli Zhang, a principal investigator at the University of Toronto, Donnelly Center for Cell and Biomolecular Research, and Professor of Molecular Genetics and Computer Science, who led the study.
+"We can detect mutations in bone marrow cells of patients three weeks after transplantation, and on this basis to predict the likelihood of recurrence," - says Chzhaoli Zhang, a principal investigator at the University of Toronto, Donnelly Center for Cell and Biomolecular Research, and Professor of Molecular Genetics and Computer Science, who led the study.

 Acute Myeloid Leukemia (AML) - the most common type of leukemia in adults, including around a quarter of all cases.
 It affects the bone marrow, the spongy tissue inside bones where all blood cells are produced.
 The disease is associated with overproduction of immature blood cells that eventually develop into normal blood cells.
 This type of cancer that begins suddenly and rapidly evolving, requiring emergency treatment.